ckopec-dev/Stem-Cheatsheets/Kubernetes.md

 - Load balancer: distributes network requests across all pods in a Service
 - Ingress: objects used to route traffic from outside the cluster to services inside the cluster.
 Rules define which requests are served by which service.
 Usually used in conjunction with load balancing.

+## Data pipelines

+- Set of steps to move, transform, or analyze data
+- ETL: Extract data from sources, transform it into a useful schema, and load it into a target (often a database)
+- ELT: Extract data from sources, load into a target, and transform it into a useful schema